Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Conclusions

 \section{Conclusions}

 In this paper we explored the use of a feedback control system to regulate the behaviour of stochastic agents and to enforce the desired level of compliance, both globally and individually.
-The use of personalised feedback signals takes into account the behaviour of each agent and leads to fair regulation, with respect to each individual base compliance $q_i$, whereas the global signal increases the robustness of the control system to malfunctions and malicious behaviour.
+The use of personalised feedback signals takes into account the behaviour of each agent and leads to fair regulation, with respect to each individual's base compliance $q_i$, whereas the global signal increases the robustness of the control system to malfunctions and malicious behaviour.
 We proved a theorem that establishes that the averaged compliance of each agent, under the proposed regulation scheme, will accumulate around the target compliance $Q^*$ and finally we validated our results through extensive Monte Carlo simulations.
 As per future lines of research we intend to provide theoretical results for the robustness of the proposed compliance control against malicious actors, explore different formulations of fairness to include, as an example, the economic status of each agent.
-Finally, we intend to extend our framework by using elements of game theory to take into account more complex scenarios.
+Furthermore, we intend to extend our framework by using elements of game theory to take into account more complex scenarios.
+As a further strand of future work, we also wish to integrate our work into network simulators such as ns3. perhaps in combination with mobility simulators, to provide more detailed experimental validation of the proposed techniques.
+Finally, we recognise that the compliance work presented here involves the co-design of technology and behaviours and that enforcing compliance involves exploring and managing the appetite for risk in agents (including human decision makers).
+This suggests a strong connection to control strategies that involve simultaneous exploration and policy enforcement (such as reinforcement learning).
+We have already commenced work in this direction and future publications will report on this work.